Amruta789/Dictionary/README.md

 # Dictionary
 A very simple dictionary using python.

+---

+## Usage
-It gives the meaning of the word given as input.
+- Takes a word as input.
+- Returns meaning.